-In general, we don’t want to go over 20 ms but ideally, we want the delay time to be much shorter than that in order to maintain a tight enough phase-shift and comb filter effect.
+In general, we don't want to go over 20 ms, but ideally, we want the delay time to be much shorter than that to maintain a tight enough phase-shift and comb filter effect.

-To understand flanger, let’s quickly have a look what phase means.
+To understand flanger, let's quickly have a look at what phase means.

 Phase applies to waveforms.
 In particular, it is the location of a point within a wave cycle of a repetitive waveform.
 A repetitive wave will go through 360º as it completes one period (one cycle).
-At this point we can the phase 360º or 0º.
+At this point, we can say the phase is 360º or 0º.

-This can be show with a simple sine wave:
+This can be shown with a simple sine wave:

 A phase shift of 90 degrees can be achieved by delaying a secondary signal (like what happens with the flanger's delay path):